UCLA-TMD/Ogata/docs/_build/html/_sources/Usage.rst.txt

 Usage
 =====

-The repository contains a python 2.7 library named 'FBT.py' as well as example files 'example.py'.
-Fortran source, example and Make files, 'FBT.f', 'example.f' and Makefile, are included as well.
+The code is available for download in Python, C++, as well as Fortran 77.
+The code contains example programs for each language.

 Dependencies
 ------------

 - Only Linux and OSX are supported.

 - Python package relies on Numpy and Scipy libraries.
-We recommend to install anaconda (python2) which comes will all the necessary libraries.
+We recommend that the user installs anaconda for either python2 or python3 before using the library.

+- C++ package relies either on Boost dependency or GSL dependency.

+- Fortran 77 package is a standalone and has no external dependencies.

 Installation
 ------------